jeremyjosol/BestRestaurants/README.md

 # Best Restaurants

 ## About
 This web application provides users a platform to create and add new cuisines and restaurants.
-Users can rate their favorite restaurants with an additional search feature that populates queries based on restaurant names.
+Users can rate their favorite restaurants and explore restaurants with a search feature that populates results based on restaurant name queries.

 Ultimately, Best Restaurants serves as continuing the practice of a fullstack project with strong focus on utilizing the MVC architectural pattern with C# to ensure a well-structured and maintainable codebase while also prioritizing frontend design, creating an intuitive and visually appealing user experience.